TopBuild to Participate in Fir - GuruFocus.com

 DAYTONA BEACH, Fla., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- TopBuild Corp. (:BLD), a leading installer and specialty distributor of insulation and related building material products to the construction industry in the United States and Canada, announced that Rob Kuhns, Chief Financial Officer, will participate in a live fireside chat at Deutsche Bank’s 2022 Industrials Conference on Tuesday, November 15 at 10:45 a.m.
-Eastern time.
+14, 2022 (GLOBE NEWSWIRE) -- TopBuild Corp. (:BLD), a leading installer and specialty distributor of insulation and related building material products to the construction industry in the United States and Canada, announced that Rob Kuhns, Chief Financial Officer, will participate in a live fireside chat at Stephens Annual Investment Conference on Wednesday, November 16 at 3:00 p.m.
+Central time.

 About TopBuild